WTON-FM

-WTON-FM (94.3 FM) is a classic hits and classic rock formatted broadcast radio station licensed to Staunton, Virginia, serving Staunton and Augusta County, Virginia.
-WTON is owned and operated by High Impact Communications, Inc.
+WTON-FM (94.3 MHz) is an adult album alternative formatted broadcast radio station licensed to Staunton, Virginia, serving Staunton and Augusta County, Virginia.
+WTON is owned and operated by Stu-Comm, Inc, and relays Charlottesville-based WNRN-FM full-time.

-The station can be heard as far away as Lexington to the South.
-To the North, it can be heard up to Harrisonburg.
-WTON-FM can also be heard as far east as Waynesboro.

 History

 The station first took its callsign on February 11, 1988 and officially launched in November 1990 with a Light Adult Contemporary format, branded as "Star 94.3".
 In mid-January 2005, WTON switched to Classic Hits and Classic rock, as "Classic Hits; Star 94.3".

-Sale

-In late January 2008, WTON-FM and sister WTON-AM were put up for sale on eBay.
+WTON-FM and co-owned WTON (1240 AM) were sold to Stu-Comm, Inc., the nonprofit owner of Charlottesville's WNRN-FM (91.9 FM), on September 25, 2023.
+The purchase gave WNRN-FM full coverage of the lower Shenandoah valley and replaced a previous low-powered translator serving Staunton and Waynesboro.